queryluke/masseffect-5e/static/data/rules/06-03-weapons.md

-### Carrying, Stowing, and Drawing Weapons <v-chip color="secondary" text-color="white" class="v-chip--x-small">new</v-chip>
+### Carrying, Holstering, and Drawing Weapons <v-chip color="secondary" text-color="white" class="v-chip--x-small">new</v-chip>
 You can carry 2 weapons into combat unless a feature or armor mod allows you to carry more.
 If using the Variant: Encumbrance rule, you can carry as many weapons as your carry capacity will allow.

-You can holster the weapon you're wielding and draw a weapon you're carrying as a bonus action.
+You can holster one weapon you're wielding or draw one weapon you're carrying as a free action.
 This is true for all weapon types.
+However, to holster one weapon *then* draw a second weapon would require an action.
+But the GM might allow a Sleight of Hand check to see if you can holster and draw at the cost of your bonus action.

 ### Weapon Mods <v-chip color="secondary" text-color="white" class="v-chip--x-small">new</v-chip>